BaksiLi/CS-Hypomnema/README.md

 1. [***Graph Theory and Algorithms (with Python)***](https://github.com/BaksiLi/CS-Hypomnema/tree/master/Resources/Algorithm/Graph/GraphAlgorithm.md) ![Editing](https://img.shields.io/badge/status-revising-lightgreen.svg)
 <sub>This note is uploaded but still upon editing for mathematical details.</sub>
 	A summary note from [NET04x](https://www.imt-atlantique.fr/fr/formation/moocs-et-cours-ouverts/moocs/advanced-algorithmics-and-graph-theory-python) (IMTx) and [ALGS202x](https://www.edx.org/course/graph-algorithms-uc-san-diegox-algs202x) (UCSanDiegoX) with a nicely balanced theoretical and practical content.
 In the end, an example on applying combinatorial game theory to win a game described by graph is provided.
-	For anyone who wishes to go deeper in the computational theory (esp. after studied Chapter IV), reading of *Complexity and NP-Complete Problems* is highly recommended.
+	<sub>For anyone who wishes to go deeper in the computational theory (esp. after studied Chapter IV), reading of *Complexity and NP-Complete Problems* is highly recommended.</sub>

 1. ***Complexity and NP-Complete Problems*** ![Pending](https://img.shields.io/badge/status-Pending-orange.svg)
 	A note from [ALGS203x](https://www.edx.org/course/np-complete-problems-uc-san-diegox-algs203x) (UCSanDiegoX).
 It covers NP-completeness, approximate algorithms and algorithm analysis.